ejongepier/NanoClass/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.7.4-brightgreen.svg)](https://snakemake.bitbucket.io)

-NanoClass is a taxonomic meta-classification tool for 16S/18S amplicon sequencing data generated with the Nanopore MiniION.
+NanoClass is a taxonomic meta-classification tool for 16S/18S amplicon sequencing data generated with the Nanopore MinION.
-With a single command, you can run up to eleven popular classification tools on multiple samples in parallel.
-These include BLASTN, Centrifuge, Kraken2, IDTAXA, MAPseq, MegaBLAST, Minimap2, Mothur, QIIME2, RDP and SPINGO.
+With a single command, you can run ten popular classification tools on multiple samples in parallel, including BLASTN, Centrifuge, Kraken2, IDTAXA, MegaBLAST, Minimap2, Mothur, QIIME2, RDP and SPINGO.
 Optional read preparation steps, such as demultiplexing, adaptor trimming, length filtering and sub-sampling, are an integral part of the pipeline.
 In addition to taxonomic barplots, NanoClass computes and vizualizes precision and runtime to compare the performance of each taxonomic classification tool on your data.